 When I got over the shock of the offer, I protested that I had no money, no passport and could not afford to even eat out everyday.
 He said it didn't matter and that he was going regardless, but that he would enjoy the trip much more if he could share it with someone.
 He had no expectation that I would be able to afford a trip last minute, and was just asking me to come along.
 I had a really hard time with this.
 I have never been good at accepting gifts or help, especially when it involved money.

 This time though, I had something I'd never had before, time.
-I was unemployed and taking correspondence classes.
+I was between jobs and taking correspondence classes.
 If I had a job I would have had to quit to take the trip.
 It would feel impossible and irresponsible.
 But right then I could disappear for a week and no one would know the difference.
-And given the state of my mental health, the timing could not have been more perfect.
+The timing could not have been more perfect.
 This is a fact that made me nervous.
 How could this be?
-I could not process my luck, never having experienced it before.
 Once I had fought the good fortune long and hard, he convinced me and I was free to feel what anyone should feel when they win a free trip.
 Ecstatic.
 I had always wanted to go to Europe, more than anything.
-Travel is the only thing that made me dream, the only thing I really wanted to experience in life.
+Travel is the only thing that made me dream, the only thing I really wanted to experience.
 He knew that.
 He remembered that.

 So we rushed to the post office to get an expedited passport, he was only on leave for 30 days!
 We had to wait two weeks for it to arrive in the mail.
 Because we didn't know the date and time of it's arrival for certain, we couldn't book tickets in advance.
 The day it was supposed to arrive, I packed my bags and waited by the door for the postman.
 Sure enough, at 11:00 the postman rang, I signed for my passport, and we drove an hour to the airport.